Druze: Location

 The number of Druze people worldwide is between 800,000 and one million, with the vast majority residing in the Levant.
-Druze people reside primarily in Syria, Lebanon, Israel and Jordan.
+The primary countries with Druze populations are Syria, Lebanon, Israel and Jordan.

-The Institute of Druze Studies estimates that in 1998 40–50% of Druze live in Syria, 30–40% in Lebanon, 6–7% in Israel, and 1–2% in Jordan.
-About 2% of the Druze population are also scattered within other countries in the Middle East, and according to The Institute of Druze Studies there were approximately 20,000 Druzes in the United States in 1998.
-According to scholar Colbert C. Held of University of Nebraska, Lincoln the number of Druze people worldwide is around one million, with about 45% to 50% live in Syria, 35% to 40% live in Lebanon, and less than 10% live in Israel, with recently there has been a growing Druze diaspora.
+According to the Institute of Druze Studies, as of 1998, approximately 40–50% of Druze live in Syria, 30–40% in Lebanon, 6–7% in Israel, and 1–2% in Jordan.
+About 2% of the Druze are scattered across other Middle Eastern countries, and there were approximately 20,000 Druze in the United States at that time.
+Scholar Colbert C. Held from the University of Nebraska–Lincoln estimates that the global Druze population is around 1 million.
+He notes that about 45% to 50% live in Syria, 35% to 40% live in Lebanon, and less than 10% live in Israel.
+Recently, there has been a growing Druze diaspora.

-Large communities of Druze also live outside the Middle East, in Australia, Canada, Europe, Latin America (mainly Venezuela, Colombia and Brazil), the United States, and West Africa.
-They are Arabs who speak the Arabic language and follow a social pattern very similar to those of the other peoples of the Levant (eastern Mediterranean).
-In 2021 the largest Druze communities outside the Middle East are in Venezuela (60,000) and in the United States (50,000).
-According to the Los Angeles Times in 2017 "there are about 30,000 in the United States, with the largest concentration in Southern California".
+Outside the Middle East, significant Druze communities exist in Australia, Canada, Europe, Latin America (mainly Venezuela, Colombia and Brazil), the United States, and West Africa.
+They are Arabs who speak Levantine Arabic and follow a social pattern very similar to those of the other peoples of the Levant (eastern Mediterranean).
+In 2021 the largest Druze communities outside the Middle East are in Venezuela, with approximately 60,000, and in the United States, with around 50,000.
+In 2017, the Los Angeles Times reported about 30,000 Druze in the United States, with the largest concentration in Southern California.